-For the purpose of assisting the Commission in the discharge of its functions under this Act, the Central Government may, by notification in the Official Gazette, constitute a Board to be called the Khadi and Village Industries Board consisting of a Chairman and such number of other members as the Central Government think fit, chosen from among persons who in the opinion of the Central Government. among persons who, in the opinion of the Central Govern-ment, are qualified as having had experience, and shown capacity, in matters relating to the development of khadi and village industries.
+For the purpose of assisting the Commission in the discharge of its functions under this Act, the Central Government may, by notification in the Official Gazette, constitute a Board to be called the Khadi and Village Industries Board consisting of a Chairman and such number of other members as the Central Government think fit, chosen from among persons who, in the opinion of the Central Government, are qualified as having had experience, and shown capacity, in matters relating to the development of khadi and village industries. and village industries.